sanghanet/sanghanet/README.md

    Alternatively you can run `npm run build` in the root directory.
 This command will:

       - set DEV_SERVER variable to 0
-      - run client build and copy to server
+      - run build the client and then move client/build to server/app
-      - run backend atlas server
+      - run backend w/ atlas server

 # test build
    Run the `npm run-script build` in the client folder.